Should I Be a Marketing Major? Everything You Need to Know to Decide

 - Communications manager

-Marketing major salaries and job outlook
+Marketing major job outlook

 Marketing employees are a valuable part of most organizations since it’s their hard work that drives sales and lands new clients and customers.
-Salaries vary by job title, but most marketing majors have the potential to land a job that offers a comfortable income.

 The BLS attributes the growth of these marketing positions to the changing landscape of digital marketing.2 Many organizations hire team members to manage specific aspects of digital marketing, such as social media and search engine optimization (SEO).
 Market research analysts are especially needed to help analyze and organize data that companies are continuing to collect through online channels.